-- Applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged or destroyed, the applicant may qualify for prioritization.
-The R3 Program will use third-party data10 and/or documentation provided by the Applicant to verify significant property damage for the purpose of prioritization. - If significant damage cannot be verified using third party data, the applicant may sign a self-certification of significant damage and provide photographic evidence demonstrating significant damage.
-Self-certification and supporting photographs are subject to approval by the R3 Program.
+Applicants with significant property damage: At the time of application, if the applicant's home remains significantly damaged or destroyed, the applicant may qualify for prioritization.
+The R3 Program will use third-party data12 and/or documentation provided by the Applicant to verify significant property damage for the purpose of prioritization.